Cuckoo Song (instrumental)

 "Cuckoo Song" is a musical piece written by Michael Praetorius (1571 – 1621).
-In 1977 British musician Mike Oldfield released an arrangement of the piece as a single.
+In 1977, British musician Mike Oldfield released an arrangement of the piece as a single.

 Mike Oldfield single

 Mike Oldfield released a version of "Cuckoo Song" in 1977 as a non-album single on Virgin Records.
-The B side, a musical precursor of Incantations and which could almost be a part of it, is an original composition by Oldfield.
-The single (in a plain white sleeve) was included as a free bonus when the double LP Incantations was released in 1978.
+The B side, a musical precursor of the double LP Incantations and which could almost be a part of it, is an original composition by Oldfield.
+The single (in a plain white sleeve) was included as a free bonus when Incantations was released in 1978.
 It is one of the many non-album singles which Oldfield released in the 1970s.
 "Cuckoo Song" also features Les Penning.